 As I have become more involved with “breeders” in the canine world I have come to realize there is a substantial need for knowledge on the fundamentals of genetics and heredity.
-What will be discussed here has long been accepted as factual and fundamental…and has been developed by the study of genetics in scientifically controlled breeding populations.
+What is discussed here has long been accepted as factual and fundamental…and has been developed by the study of genetics in scientifically controlled breeding populations.
 It is not speculation, but is based upon years of research from actual experiments and thousands of tests from both within the lab and within the field.
-This report will largely be based on the fundamentals of gamete formation and recombination.
-This report is just meant to provide a simple understanding of the fundamentals of genetics and should not be used exclusively to determine breeding pairs; however, understanding these fundamentals should help enable one to obtain their breeding goals.
+This article will largely be based on the fundamentals of gamete formation and recombination, and is meant to provide a simple understanding of the fundamentals of genetics; however, it should not be used exclusively to determine breeding pairs.
+By understanding these fundamentals, one is more likely obtain their breeding goals.

 Before we begin discussing how gamete formation and recombination occurs, lets go over a few terms…